-C. Sexual Harassment Policy-EC 231.5, 48980(g), 48900.2
+D. Sexual Harassment Policy-EC 231.5, 48980(g), 48900.2; 5 California Code of Regulations (CCR) 4917

 DISTRICT will not tolerate sexual harassment by anyone participating in any DISTRICT program or activity.
 This includes student-to-student or peer sexual harassment as well as harassment between a student and any DISTRICT participant.
 DISTRICT takes all complaints of sexual harassment seriously, investigates and addresses identified sexual harassment, and if the investigation results in the determination that sexual harassment has occurred, takes reasonable, immediate corrective action to stop the harassment, eliminate a hostile environment, and prevent future sexual harassment.
-Alleged pupil sexual harassment in violation of DISTRICT policy or federal or state law will be handled pursuant to DISTRICT policy and procedures which can be found online at www.lsusd.net.
-A pupil in grades 4 to 12, inclusive, may be suspended from school or recommended for expulsion if the superintendent or principal of the school in which the pupil is enrolled determines that the pupil has committed sexual harassment as defined by EC 212.5.
+Alleged pupil sexual harassment in violation of DISTRICT policy or federal or state law will be handled pursuant to DISTRICT policy and procedures which can be found online at www.lsusd.net A pupil in grades 4 to 12, inclusive, may be suspended from school or recommended for expulsion if the superintendent or principal of the school in which the pupil is enrolled determines that the pupil has committed sexual harassment as defined below.